 detailed grading rubric is available here.

-This project is worth 175 points + up to 3 points bonus
+This project is worth 175 points + up to 2.5 points bonus on your

 - 15 points for runtime